Our Services

 Published on: 5/6/2026

-Apple cider vinegar contains acetic acid, polyphenols and probiotics that support improved blood sugar control, antioxidant activity, gut microbiota balance and modest weight loss, all of which can help reduce CRP and systemic inflammation.
+Apple cider vinegar (ACV) may help reduce inflammation thanks to three key compounds: acetic acid, polyphenols, and probiotics.
+Together, these support better blood sugar control, antioxidant activity, gut microbiome balance, and modest weight loss—all of which are linked to lower CRP levels and reduced systemic inflammation.

 C-reactive protein (CRP) is a key blood marker for systemic inflammation.
 Elevated CRP levels can signal ongoing inflammation, which is linked to heart disease, diabetes, autoimmune conditions and more.
 Apple cider vinegar (ACV) has gained attention as a natural agent that may help reduce CRP and other systemic inflammation markers.
 Below, we break down the science, practical steps and safety considerations around using ACV to support lower CRP.